deemp/projects/simplex-cheat/README.md

 - [The ReaderT Design Pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/)
 - [Practical STM: An Async Job Queue, by Jake Keuhlen](https://www.youtube.com/watch?v=KAlSoytmVFA)

-  - `TMVar` - don't forget to put a value inside
+  - `TMVar` - don't forget to put a value inside.
-  - `stdout` is a shared resource - can put log into a `TVar`
+  - `stdout` is a shared resource - can put log into a `TVar`.